Lentil Vetch

 Vicia lentoides, commonly known as Lentil Vetch, is a perennial herb native to the Mediterranean region, specifically thriving in grasslands, open woodlands, and scrub areas.
 It typically grows at a moderate rate to a height of 1-2 feet (0.3-0.6 meters) and a width of 1-1.5 feet (0.3-0.5 meters).
 Lentil Vetch has compound leaves with multiple leaflets and bears racemes of pink or white flowers that bloom in the spring, adding a subtle charm to garden spaces.
 The flowers are not particularly showy but are appreciated for their delicate appearance.

 Lentil Vetch is valued for its nitrogen-fixing abilities, which can improve soil fertility, making it a beneficial plant for restoration projects and organic gardens.
 It is often used in wildflower meadows, as a cover crop, or in naturalized areas where it can provide erosion control.
-This plant is drought-tolerant once established and requires low amounts of water, making it suitable for xeriscaping.
+It can become drought-tolerant once established.
 It thrives in full sun to part shade and adapts well to a variety of soil types, including clay, loam, or sandy soils with medium to fast drainage.
 While generally disease-resistant, Lentil Vetch can be susceptible to root rot in poorly drained soils.CC BY-SA 4.0

 Plant Description